anthonydgj/wael/README.md

 a ## 2
 ```

-To shadow an existing variable, the `let` keyword can be used:
+To assign a variable explicitly within the current scope (and shadow any existing variables with the same name), the `let` keyword can be used:
 ```
 a = 1;
 () => (let a = 2)();